TatianaNsei/TatianaNsei.github.io/_posts/2020-04-09-Version-Control.md

 <b>Pros</b>

 -Easy and inexpensive branch operations

--Users can access the complete history tree offline

--It offers a highly distributed, peer-to-peer model
+-Users can access the complete history tree offline -It offers a highly distributed, peer-to-peer model

 <b>Cons</b>

--Steep learning curve for the users of SVN

 -Not ideal for developers working alone
 -Limited support for Windows in comparison to Linux

 <strong>b) Mercurial </strong>